2022 Volkswagen Passat Review

 2020 Volkswagen Passat SE 4dr Sedan (2.0L 4cyl Turbo 6A)

 I bought my new 2020 Passat SE in September.
 I had wanted a Passat for some time.
 I chose the Platinum Gray Metallic color.
 The car is very roomy with lots of legroom even in the rear seating area.
 There are many safety features; lane keeping assist, blind spot monitoring, backup camera, adaptive cruise control, etc. To my surprise, my car insurance premium actually went down because of … them.
 I like the engine temperature guage (which my 2014 Jetta didn't have) and the torque converted 6 speed automatic transmission.
 The gas pedal is very responsive and the power from the 2.0 TSI engine is good.
 Brakes are very responsive.
 The car handles well and has the typical German car feel.
 I have done better than the 34 mpg highway mileage rating of 34 mpg.
 I average 36 on the highway and 32mpg in and around town.
 My only dislike is that it does not have a CD player, but the Apple Carplay feature helps to make up for that.
 I intend to cut the oil change interval in half and change the oil every 5000 miles.
 (It is important to use synthetic oil in turbo motors.)
 I hope to keep this car for a long time.
 I also got a great deal, by paying $6000 below MSRP!
-At almost 23,000 mile mark my Passat is running well.
+At almost 41,000 mile mark my Passat is running well.
+The original Nexen tires have plenty of tread left and should at least pass the 50,000 mile mark.
 Under ideal conditions I have achieved 41 miles per gallon on the highway.
 No mechanical issues so far.

 Great car and good $ per Value